By David King

 “That took it from 20,000 to almost 30,000 followers instantly,” Charlie said.
 “That makes her the third most followed Doberman in the country.”

-I’m still waiting for the day when someone actually recognizes her on the street.
+“These days, occasionally I can travel out of town and someone will recognize her on the street.
 She has distinctive markings.
 She has a cowlick on her nose.
 She’s very distinct.”

 It’s a great lesson in social marketing.
 By the way, Charles won the bet, as Alaina closed her Ruby account with around 30 followers.
 Bam!